department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-2/research-plan.md

 #### What method of research are you planning?
 - Remote, 60-minute user interviews with 10 Veterans.
 We’d like to recruit 10 people, and hope we are able to successfully complete at least 5 sessions.
 - Each of these interviews will be moderated and conducted remotely via Zoom’s app on the Veteran’s mobile device.
 - We will be asking Veterans to sign into the app using their MHV, DS Logon, or ID.me credentials.
+Participants must be LOA3.

 #### Why this method?
 Conducting via Zoom is the only option at the moment.